Available 24/7/365

-In Minnesota, the driver of any motor vehicle involved in an accident is legally obligated to stop their vehicle as soon as possible and return to the scene of the accident.
+In Minnesota, the driver of any motor vehicle involved in an accident is legally obligated to stop their vehicle as soon as possible and return to the accident scene.
 If you have been charged with a hit and run offense, contact criminal defense lawyer in Minneapolis, Gerald Miller, to get the answers to your questions and help you navigate your case.

-At the scene of the accident, the driver must supply the following information to a police officer as well as any other driver involved in the accident:
+At the accident scene, the driver must supply the following information to a police officer as well as any other driver involved in the accident:

 1. Name;